nerdyversary

 128def get_fields(date: dt.date, expression: Expr) -> dict[str, str]: 129 """ 130 Compile a `date`, and the corresponding nerdyversary `expression` into a dictionary 131 that contains the fields `"Date"`, `"Days"`, `"Years"`, and `"Expression"` as a 132 LaTeX formula.
 133 134 Example: 135 >>> candidates = search( 136 ... special_day="2016-03-30", 137 ... search_start="2022-07-10", 138 ... search_end="2022-07-20", 139 ... factor_lim=5, 140 ... max_power=3, 141 ... ) 142 >>> get_fields(*candidates[0]) 143 {'Date': '12.
 Jul 2022', 'Days': '2295', 'Years': '6.28', 'Expression': '$2 \\\\pi$'} 144 145 A list of dictionaries like these for each candidate can then be used to display 146 a pretty table using the [tabulate](https://github.com/astanin/python-tabulate) 147 package.
 148 """ 149 duration_in_years = float(expression.evalf()) 150 duration_in_days = round(duration_in_years * DAYS_PER_YEAR) 151 return { 152 "Date" : f"{date:%-d. %b %Y}", 153 "Days" : f"{duration_in_days:d}", 154 "Years" : f"{duration_in_years:.2f}", 155 "Expression": f"${latex(expression)}$", 156 }

-, and the corresponding nerdyversary expression
+Compile a date, and the corresponding nerdyversary expression into a dictionary

-that contains the fields "Date"
+that contains the fields "Date", "Days", "Years", and "Expression" as a

 LaTeX formula.